This post was last updated on June 16th, 2020 at 12:47 pm

 Only carry the tools needed for the particular task you are undertaking.
 You don’t want to trade away the convenience of having tools with you, for the health risk of carrying too much unnecessary weight.

 Balance your tool belt so that the weight on each side is approximately the same.
 Working will be a lot more comfortable this way.

-Use the pouches on the side of your dominant hand to organize your primary tools such as hammer, pencils, pliers, screwdrivers, utility knife.
+Use the pouches on the side of your dominant hand to organize your primary tools such as a hammer, pencils, pliers, screwdrivers, utility knife.
 On the other side load screws, nails, bolts, drill bits and so on.

 Over time you'll get used to where everything is kept and will instinctively reach for the correct location without looking.
-You'll find that your tool belt becomes a time-saving aid which helps make your DIY easier and more effective.
+You'll find that your tool belt becomes a time-saving aid that helps make your DIY easier and more effective.